Egypt agrees to send aid trucks through Israeli crossing to Gaza but impact is unclear

-Egypt said Friday it has agreed to send UN humanitarian aid trucks through Israel's main crossing into Gaza, but it remained unclear if they will be able to enter the territory as fighting raged in the southern city of Rafah amid Israel's escalating offensive there.
+Egypt said Friday it has agreed to send United Nations humanitarian aid trucks through Israel’s main crossing into Gaza, but it was unclear if they will be able to enter the territory as fighting raged in the southern city of Rafah amid Israel’s escalating offensive there.

 Meanwhile, the bodies of three more hostages killed on Oct.
 7 were recovered overnight from Gaza, Israel’s army said Friday.
 The CIA chief met in Paris with Israeli and Qatari officials, trying to revive negotiations for a cease-fire and a hostage release.

-Gaza's humanitarian crisis has spiralled as the UN and other aid agencies say the entry of food and other supplies to them has plunged dramatically since Israel's Rafah offensive began more than two weeks ago.
-On Friday, the top UN court -- the International Court of Justice -- ordered Israel to halt the Rafah offensive, though Israel is unlikely to comply.
+Gaza’s humanitarian crisis has spiraled as the UN and other aid agencies say the entry of food and other supplies to them has plunged dramatically since Israel’s Rafah offensive began more than two weeks ago.
+On Friday, the top UN court — the International Court of Justice — ordered Israel to halt the Rafah offensive, though Israel is unlikely to comply.

 At the heart of the problem lie the two main crossings through which around 300 trucks of aid a day had been flowing into Gaza before the offensive began.